 It feels good to take a little time.

-Beginning at the dark moon each month, I offer audio and written readings, prompts for reflection, and a suggested personal spread inspired by the monthly cards.
+Beginning at the dark moon each month, I begin a spread by offering audio and written readings, prompts for reflection, and invitations for your personal exploration.
+As the moon waxes and wanes, I deepen into the spread and invite you to join.

-May the cards hold us steady as the world unfolds, in all its beauty and heartbreak.
+May the cards help to hold us steady as the world unfolds, in all its beauty, heartbreak, and wonder.

 ♓︎ – ♈︎